Blanket L Petition – Employer FAQs

 An individual may be eligible for an L-1 visa if they meet the following requirements:

-- He/she is required to fill an executive or managerial knowledge role in the US, or fill the role of a specialized knowledge professional; and
+- They are required to fill an executive or managerial knowledge role in the US, or fill the role of a specialized knowledge professional; and

-- He/she has been employed abroad by the same company, or a parent, branch, affiliate or subsidiary thereof, in an executive or managerial role, or the role of a specialized knowledge professional, for one of the last three years.
+- They have been employed abroad by the same company, or a parent, branch, affiliate or subsidiary thereof, in an executive or managerial role, or the role of a specialized knowledge professional, for one of the last three years.

 An executive role is defined as an assignment within an organization in which the employee primarily: